Parimatch1/SV-Guides-Revamped/General Procedures & Policies.md

 # **III - High Rank Disrespect Policy**

-* As a high rank in Stateview showing respect is absolutely required.
-As a high rank you are a reflection of Stateview as a whole and are expected to act as such.
-Showing respect is crucial for creating a positive environment within Stateview.
+Definition: Disrespecting other users while being a high rank.
+High ranks are a reflection of Stateview and are expected to show respect.

 **Proper Enforcement for Violation**
 > **[1]:** Staff Warning